orYoffe/auto-test/CONTRIBUTING.md

 ## License

-By contributing to Auto-Test, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to AI Test Gen, you agree that your contributions will be licensed under the project's MIT License.